stdevel/mkelfs/README.md

 Files are stored in /var/museum/ks

-$ mkelfs.py -r 6.4 -a x86_64 -m http://www.nic.funet.fi/pub/Linux/INSTALL/scientific -o scientific -fq
+$ mkelfs.py -r 6.4 -a x86_64 -o scientific -fq

-downloads the Scientific Linux release 6.4 x86_64 from a Finnish mirror.
+downloads the Scientific Linux release 6.4 x86_64 from the default mirror.
 Pre-existing files are overwritten and no additional output is generated.

 $ mkelfs.py -f -r 20 -a i386 -m http://mirror.digitalnova.at/fedora/linux -o fedora